-Easy Chicken Ramen Soup (Kid Friendly)
+Easy Ramen Chicken Noodle Soup (Kid Friendly)

 “Dada, I like this soup.”

-A few minutes later.
+A few minutes later:

 “Guess what Dada.
 I really do like this soup!”

 Then Dad gets up and does congratulations laps around the living room and house, pumping his fist in celebration.